reflectoring/reflectoring.github.io/_posts/2017-09-16-event-messaging-with-spring-boot-and-rabbitmq.md

 Note that the call to `RabbitTemplate` needs the name of the exchange to which the event should be sent.
-To wire our application against a specific exchange, we simply create a Spring Bean of type `TopicExchange` and choose a name for that exchange (in case of the example, the exchange is called `eventExchange`).
+To wire our application against a specific exchange, we simply create a Spring Bean of type `TopicExchange` and choose a name for that exchange (in case of the example code below, the exchange is called `eventExchange`).
-The application will automatically connect to RabbitMQ and create an exchange with this name, if it doesn't exist.
+The application will automatically connect to RabbitMQ and create an exchange with this name, if it doesn't exist yet.
-We use a topic exchange here, since it allows to specify a routing key (a "topic") when sending a message to it.
+We use a so-called "topic exchange" here, since it allows to specify a routing key (a "topic") when sending a message to it.

 The `RabbitTemplate` passed into the `CustomerService` is provided to the Spring application context by the AMQP starter.